smtio2402/SC1015-Loan-Approval/README.md

 ## Contributors
 - @lyh0805 -
 - @RaphelSim -
-- @smtio2402 -
+- @smtio2402 - slides, script, video

 ## Problem Definition
 - How can we **predict the amount of loan** that may be obtained by applicants?
 - How can we **effectively predict the loan approval rate** of the forecasted loan amount?

 ## Models Used
-1. Linear Regression Model
+1. Univariate Decision Tree Model
-2. Decision Tree Model
+2. Multivariate Decision Tree Model
+3. Univariate Linear Regression Model
+4. Multivariate Linear Regression Model
+5. Logistic Regression Model

 ## Product
 -